 SURVEY TO HELP NEW MAYOR & COUNCIL CHART BRANDING PATH FORWARD

 The town of Berlin has a new mayor and several new members on the Town Council.
 The Chamber of Commerce and merchants are trying to get feedback on the branding for the town as we move forward under new leadership.
 If you have been to Berlin, love Berlin, live there or work there, please feel free to provide your feedback.
 The more answers we get, the more informed our decisions moving forward.

 Please complete the following survey.
 Your answers will remain anonymous and will be presented in their totality to the Mayor and Council as well as made available online.

 Bars and Restaurants in Berlin, Maryland

 Whatever you’re in the mood for, you’ll find it in Berlin.
-Some restaurants, like the Globe, located in a 100-year-old building in historic Berlin, seem to have been around forever – and for good reason.
-Others, like Fins Ale House and Raw Bar, have only recently added new flavor to Main Street’s lineup and are keeping the community on its toes.
+Some restaurants, like the Globe, recently purchased by Burley Oak Brewing and located in a 100-year-old building in historic Berlin, seem to have been around forever – and for good reason.
+At Rayne’s Reef Soda Fountain & Grill you can step back in time with a classic burger and milkshake.
+Other restaurants, like Fins Ale House and Raw Bar, have only recently added new flavor to Main Street’s lineup and are keeping the community on its toes.